etirouthier/keras_dna/docs/index.md

 - kipoiseq
 - tensorflow 2

- We also strongly advice to install [genomelake](https://github.com/kundajelab/genomelake) for fast reading in fasta file.
+ We also strongly advice installing [genomelake](https://github.com/kundajelab/genomelake) for fast reading of fasta files.

  - **Install Keras_dna from PyPI:**